francoiducat/spring-academy/README.md

 ```java
 jdbcTemplate.update("INSERT INTO PERSON (name,age) VALUES (?,?)", person.getName(), person.getAge());
 ```

 - JdbcTemplate can return each row of a rs as a Map
     - expecting single row: use `queryForMap`
+    - expecting multiple rows: use `queryForList` returns a List of Map

 ```java
 Map<String,Object> getPersonDetails(String id) {
     return jdbcTemplate.queryForMap("SELECT * FROM PERSON where ID = ? ", id);